The new UGFM 106.9 Transmitter backup generator installed on-site

 The generator ensures that the transmission site stays ‘on-air’ during power failures, with the generator automatically coming on line if and when the mains power fails.

 There were times when the petrol generator didn’t start correctly and shut down following a mains power failure, this meant a hurried 13km trip to start the generator and get back on-air, as the other 4 translators located at Yea, Flowerdale, Kinglake and Marysville all depend on the primary transmitter.

-UGFM has also installed an emergency standby transmitter on 106.9 at the Alexandra Studios that feeds the translators should a major failure occur at the primary 106.9 transmitter.
+UGFM has also installed an emergency standby transmitter on FM 106.9 at the Alexandra Studios that feeds the translators should a major failure occur at the primary FM 106.9 transmitter.
 The Alexandra studios also have a 13kVA generator that operates during mains power failures ensuring local programs can continue to be broadcast especially during broadcasts.

 Thank you so much to the Marysville & Triangle Community Foundation for your support, this project was vital to ensure UGFM stays on-air 24 hours each and every day, the community relies it!

 The Foundation for Rural and Regional Renewal (FRRR) has funded a similar project for a 10kVA generator to power UGFM’s Kinglake Ranges transmitter on FM 94.5 during mains power failure, it will also provide lighting for the Recreation Reserve in an emergency as the building is a relief centre.
 Kinglake was hit hard during the 2009 Victorian Bushfires with limited warnings prior to the fires approach.
 UGFM along with the FM 94.5 transmitter will now be able to stay on-air if the power fails now that the generator has been commissioned.